Polish minority in Russia: In the Soviet Union

 Millions of Poles lived within the Russian Empire as the Russian Revolution of 1917 started followed by the Russian Civil War.
 While some Poles associated with the communist movement, the majority of the Polish population saw cooperation with Bolshevik forces as betrayal and treachery of Polish national interests.
 Marian Lutosławski and his brother Józef, the father of the Polish composer Witold Lutosławski, were murdered in Moscow in 1918 as "counter-revolutionaries".
 Stanisław Ignacy Witkiewicz lived through the Russian Revolution in St. Petersburg, which had a profound effect on his works, many of which displayed themes of the horrors of social revolution.
 Famous revolutionaries with Polish origins include Konstantin Rokossovsky, Julian Marchlewski, Karol Świerczewski and Felix Dzerzhinsky, founder of the Cheka secret police which would later turn into the NKVD.
 However, according to their ideology they did not identify as Poles or with Poland, and members of the communist party viewed themselves as Soviet citizens without any national sentiments.
 The Soviet Union also organized Polish units in the Red Army and a Polish Communist government-in-exile.

 In modern Russia

-There were 73,000 Polish nationals living in Russia according to the 2002 Russian Census.
+There were 73,000 Polish nationals living in Russia according to the 2002 Russian census.
 This includes autochthonous Poles as well as those forcibly deported during and after World War II; the total number of Poles in what was the former Soviet Union is estimated at up to 3 million.
-The number of Polish people in Russia was 47,125 in 2010.
+The number of Polish people in Russia decreased to 47,125 in 2010, and to 22,024 in 2021.